 - 5-year warranty

-- You are on a budget.
-Although prices on Amazon do fluctuate, it seems that the Good LIfe Essentials pillow – at least in a Queen size – is slightly less expensive than the Coop Home Goods pillow.
+- Those who are on a budget.
+Although prices on Amazon do fluctuate, it seems that the Good Life Essentials pillow – at least in a Queen size – is slightly less expensive than the Coop Home Goods pillow.

-- You like super soft pillow covers.
-Both of these covers are made with a combination of polyester and rayon/viscose from bamboo.
-Bamboo is known for being incredibly soft and lightweight, and that is definitely the case for both of these textured covers.
+- Sleepers who are looking for super soft pillow covers.
+Both covers are crafted with a combination of polyester and rayon/viscose from bamboo.
+Bamboo is known for being incredibly soft and lightweight, and we can vouch that sleeper who enjoy the delicate texture of this fabric combination.

-Both come with a 30-day trial offer and warranties, so it could be worth trying either (or both) to determine if one ends up being a better fit for you over others.
+Each come with a 30-day trial offer and warranties, so it could be worth trying either – or both- to determine if one ends up being a superb fit.